-Table 3: Response N ble 3: Response Methods Aspect Management Action In the event that control of the situation is taken by fire-fighting authorities, the Hutchinson Builders personnel will follow the directions of the relevant authorities and assist where possible.
-In the event that a significant bushfire occurs in the Project area, the Contractor will follow the communication protocol outlined below.
-NSW Fire and Rescue Cabramatta Fire Station (02) 9726 5940 Communication If a bushfire occurs on or near the project area, the response time to communicate with the relevant agencies will be dependent on the severity of the fire.
+Table 3: Response Methods Aspect Management Action Responsibility Communication In the event that control of the situation is taken by fire-fighting authorities, the Hutchinson Builders personnel will follow the directions of the relevant authorities and assist where possible.
+All site personnel In the event that a significant bushfire occurs in the Project area, the Contractor will follow the communication protocol outlined below.
+NSW Fire and Rescue Cabramatta Fire Station (02) 9726 5940 HSE Advisor If a bushfire occurs on or near the project area, the response time to communicate with the relevant agencies will be dependent on the severity of the fire.
 The NSW Fire and Rescue and other relevant stakeholders will be notified immediately of a significant fire by Hutchinson Builders.
-In the event of a significant bushfire requiring agency assistance, it is anticipated that the response time to communicate with these agencies will be less than 30 minutes. -

-Communication relevant agencies will be dependent on the severity of the fire.
-The NSW Fire and Rescue and other relevant stakeholders will be notified immediately of a significant fire by Hutchinson Builders.
-In the event of a significant bushfire requiring agency assistance, it is anticipated that the response time to communicate with these agencies will be less than 30 minutes.
+HSE Advisor In the event of a significant bushfire requiring agency assistance, it is anticipated that the response time to communicate with these agencies will be less than 30 minutes.
 HSE Advisor It will be the responsibility of Hutchinson Builders to communicate with the appropriate personnel to coordinate the necessary fire-fighting equipment required for the first response of the fire.
 In the event that the fire is not immediately suppressed, and further intervention is required the HSE Manager would be responsible for contacting the appropriate fire-fighting authorities.
-HSE Advisor Doorooreihilite It will be the responsibility of Hutchinson Builders to ensure the evacuation of buildings and affected areas within the project area to a pre-arranged emergency meeting point.
-HSE Advisor Responsibility Hutchinson Builders will be responsible for liaisons with local authorities such as the NSW Fire Service and City of Liverpool Council on an as needs basis.
+HSE Advisor Responsibility It will be the responsibility of Hutchinson Builders to ensure the evacuation of buildings and affected areas within the project area to a pre-arranged emergency meeting point.
+HSE Advisor Hutchinson Builders will be responsible for liaisons with local authorities such as the NSW Fire Service and City of Liverpool Council on an as needs basis.
 HSE Advisor

-Table 4: Assessment Methods Aspect Management Action Responsibility Responsibility Recovery Once the site has been deemed safe to re-enter Hutchinson Builders will assess the extent of damage to the site and equipment and determine if works can resume.
+Table 4: Assessment Methods Aspect Management Action Responsibility Recovery Once the site has been deemed safe to re-enter Hutchinson Builders will assess the extent of damage to the site and equipment and determine if works can resume.
 Part of the assessment will be to determine if the resumption of works will cause increased environmental damage, such as increasing the susceptibility of erosion.
 Project Manager Review The Bush Fire Response Plan will be reviewed if a significant fire event has occurred.
 HSE Advisor Reporting All fire incidents will be reported.
 The person who observes the incident is responsible for reporting the incident.
 All personnel Fire and safety training undertaken by site personnel will be recorded and maintained.
 HSE Advisor